vvnnif/forklang/_grammar/verbs.md

 > Example
 >
 > Using =[noedhe]= as verb "to hate", you require a nominative for the person who hates, and an optional accusative for the target of this hate.
-Then =[noedheiri òan meòan]=, meaning "The warrior hates the warrior", has nominative =[oàn]= and accusative =[meoàn]=.
+Then =[noedhirào òan meòan]=, meaning "The warrior hates the warrior", has nominative =[oàn]= and accusative =[meoàn]=.
 See the chapter on [noun cases](/grammar/noun-cases) for more information on these conjugations.